Chriswyman825/ChrisOS/README.md

 ## What this gives you

-Here is what a typical day looks like once you have this running:
+Here is what a typical day looks like once this is running.
+These are all starting points, but you can ask Claude to modify these to fit your workflow.

 **Morning (~5 minutes)**
 You run `/morning-routine`.
 Claude checks whether last night's routine ran.
 It scans your calendar, email, Slack, and task list.
 It presents a briefing split into "FYI" and "needs your input."
 It proposes your top 3 priorities based on what is due, what carried over from yesterday, and what is on the calendar.
 You confirm or swap.
 Your daily note is created.